How to read a cryptic clue without losing your mind

 3. Trust the indicators.
 If a clue has “terribly,” it’s an anagram.
 If a clue has “returning,” it’s a reversal.
 If a clue has “we hear,” it’s a homophone.
 The English-language definition of the indicator word is irrelevant; what matters is which device it points to.

 4. Solve the easy ones first.
 Cryptics are designed so that 4–6 clues per puzzle are accessible to a beginner — usually the anagrams and the hidden words.
 Get those, fill them in, and let the cross-letters narrow your options on the rest.
-Crypitc grids reward partial progress more than American grids do.
+Cryptic grids reward partial progress more than American grids do.

 Where to start (for real this time)